Travel Disruption Advice for Luton Airport delays and cancellations

 What do I do if my flight’s been cancelled?

 Your airline must give you the option of rebooking an alternative flight or requesting a refund.
 If you’re abroad, you’ll want to check for alternative flights to get home as quickly and safely as possible.

 Find the shortest queue to rebook your flight and call the customer service line while you’re queuing up, you may be served on the phone before you reach the end of the queue which will get you on your way faster.

 Top tip: if you know you’ll have to stay overnight, why not call up a local hotel while you’re in the queue as well – when a flight’s cancelled, rooms will be snapped up fast!

 Getting to the end of the queue: the rule here is, if you don’t ask, you won’t get.
 If you’re forced to stay overnight, ask if your airline will reimburse you.

 If getting an alternative flight is not an option then you should consider alternative modes of transport.
 For example, you could consider hiring a car and driving to your destination.

-Top tip: Some airports rely on train and/or ferry transfers so if you’re travelling to a neighbouring country, your airport may offer you a ferry-alternative London to Paris, so if you’re travelling to into mainland Europe, you could take the Eurostar…
+Top tip: Some airports rely on train and/or ferry transfers so if you’re travelling to a neighbouring country, your airport may offer you a ferry-alternative London to Paris, so if you’re travelling to mainland Europe, you could take the Eurostar…

 Questions and Answers about Delays